uol-inf/java-resources/README.md

 ## Installation

-* [How to install Java](https://www.java.com/en/download/help/download_options.xml): we are using Java 8 in the academic year 17-18.
+* [How to install Java](https://www.java.com/en/download/help/download_options.xml): we are using Java 8.

 ## Pluralsight Tutorials